 Our commitment to equip Spirit-empowered leaders is why our M.Div. graduates -- fully prepared in spirit, mind and body -- are transforming lives as ministers of the gospel all across the globe.

-This program offers an optional Pastoral Care and Chaplaincy concentration (PCC) if you desire to receive Board Certification for military, hospital, institutional or organizational chaplaincy.
+- Pastoral Care and Chaplaincy (PCC) concentration will equip you to receive Board Certification for military, hospital, institutional or organizational chaplaincy

 Goals of the Master of Divinity Program: